 The fantastic world of mosaic

-FR - Decorative art prized during the Roman and Greek antiquity, the mosaic still has great days before it.
+FR - Decorative art prized during the Roman and Greek antiquity, the mosaic still has great days ahead.

 The mosaic was born in Uruk, in Mesopotamia, some 6 000 years ago.